Smokey4869-crypto/water-management-system/README.md

 Vũ Đức Chính BI10-024

 ## Features
 This project is a simple Desktop application made in python.
-It is made in order to keep tracks of water consumption and money paid of households in Hanoi.
+The main function is to keep tracks of water consumption and money paid of households in Hanoi as well as provides CRUD operations.
 * Beatuiful UI everywhere.
 * Login and logout with admin, employees, or households.
 * CRUD operations on all pages.